openface/onset-dbm/README.md

 A simple lightweight library for handling CRUD operations in your database.

+NOTE: This is a proof of concept only - NOT recommended for actual game servers.

 ## Configure Database Settings

 Copy the `config.lua.example` file and name it `config.lua`.
 Edit it to provide